Malcolm206/dsc-chi-warmup-hypo-testing/README.md

 ''')
 ```

+    Since we know:

+    - the population standard deviation

+    - the size of our sample is greater than 30

+    - we are comparing the sample mean to the population mean

+    we are going to run a one-sample z-test.

+    (If we didn't know either parameter or our sample size was <30,
+    we would use a t-test)

+    Since we want to know:

+    - if the sample mean is *different* from the population mean

+    we are running a two-tailed test.

+    (How would this be different if we just wanted to know if the
+    sample mean was higher than the population mean?
+Lower?)

 #### We'll use an alpha of .05 as the cutoff for significance

 #### Using that value of alpha, what is the value of the critical test statistic(s) we will compare our calculated test statistic against?